 Take a preliminary assessment for placement into appropriate levels (beginning, intermediate, advanced) of reading, writing, grammar, and communication classes.
 Placements are not always at the same level for each area (e.g., a student may be intermediate for reading, but a beginner for writing)

 Accent Modification (often called accent reduction) is available to high intermediate and advanced ECSP students, seminarians, and priests.
 This 15-week course in pronunciation results in at least a 50% accent improvement, with many achieving 80-90% elimination of accent issues.
-Taught by an instructor certified in the Compton P-ESL method, this highly individualized training focuses on the student’s most frequently mispronounced phonemes.
+Taught either in person or online by an instructor certified in the Compton P-ESL method, this highly individualized training focuses on the student’s most frequently mispronounced phonemes.
 The dramatic improvement by the end of the course enables participants to become effective communicators in ministerial, social, and educational settings.
 There is also an intensive seven-week summer option.

 For students in the ECSP program with the ultimate goal of enrolling into university or seminary studies, special curriculum components are built into their final semester in the ECSP program to ensure a successful transition to further academic studies.